eclipse-californium/californium.actinium/README.md

 Actinium (Ac) App-server for Californium
 ========================================

-CAUTION: This project is still based on [draft-ietf-core-coap-08](http://tools.ietf.org/html/draft-ietf-core-coap-08)!

 Our novel runtime container Actinium (Ac) exposes scripts, their configuration, and their lifecycle management through a fully RESTful programming interface using the Constrained Application Protocol (CoAP).
 We endow the JavaScript